Brown creeper: Distribution, habitat and range

-Their breeding habitat is mature forests, especially conifers, in Canada, Alaska and the northeastern and western United States.
-They are permanent residents through much of their range; many northern birds migrate farther south to the United States.
-Brown creeper has occurred as a vagrant to Bermuda and Central America's mountains in Guatemala, Honduras and the northern cordillera of El Salvador.
+Brown creepers are both migratory and year-round residents in North America.
+Their breeding habitat is mature forests, especially conifers, in Canada, Alaska and the northeastern and western United States, and they are non-breeding in the southern part of the United States.
+They are permanent residents through much of their range; many northern birds migrate to the southern half of the United States.
+Brown creepers have occurred as vagrants to Bermuda and Central America's mountains in Guatemala, Honduras and the northern cordillera of El Salvador.
 Since 1966 the brown creeper has experienced a yearly 1.5% population increase throughout the northeastern and northwestern (Pacific coast) regions of its range.
-The first breeding brown creepers in the Northwest Territories were detected inn 2008, in the Liard Valley, which may be a result of northern range expansion.
+The first breeding brown creepers in the Northwest Territories were detected in 2008, in the Liard Valley, which may be a result of northern range expansion.

 As a migratory species with a northern range, this species is a conceivable vagrant to western Europe.
 However, it is intermediate in its characteristics between common treecreeper and short-toed treecreeper, and has sometimes in the past been considered a subspecies of the former, although its closest relative seems to be the latter (Tietze et al., 2006).
 Since the two European treecreepers are themselves among the most difficult species on that continent to distinguish from each other, a brown creeper would probably not even be suspected, other than on a treeless western island, and would be difficult to verify even then.

 Brown creepers prefer mature, moist, coniferous forests or mixed coniferous/deciduous forests.
 They are found in drier forests as well, including Engelman Spruce and larch forest in eastern Washington.
 They generally avoid the rainforest of the outer coast.
 While they generally nest in hardwoods, conifers are preferred for foraging.

 Breeding brown creepers generally require trees of a large diameter, whose deeper bark furrows support large amounts of bark-dwelling invertebrates such as spiders to make up a foraging substratum.
 They also require continual renewal of snags, with a preference for Balsam Fir in their New Brunswick breeding range.

 Brown creepers have been recorded breeding in the dry season (January–February) in Chalatenango Department, El Salvador, a behaviour unusual to insectivorous birds and shared in the region only by the golden-fronted woodpecker.